persinammon/concurrent-traffic-simulation/README.md

 Or, more or less, the data races are not 100% guaranteed to show up per run.
 You should be able to spot them on your own.

-I was very interested in the fact that, because threads do not have a copy constructor, a vector of threads needs to be populated by the move constructor and therefore by using `emplace_back`; also, when multiple threads are running, interleaved work can present a bug such as interrupted print statements in `cout`.
+I was very interested in the fact that, because threads do not have a copy constructor, a vector of threads needs to be populated by the move constructor and therefore by using `emplace_back`; also, when multiple threads are running, interleaved work can present a bug such as interrupted print statements in `cout`- `cout` is a shared resource that can be accessed in the middle of executing another method (??).

-This project is a traffic simulation in which vehicles are moving along streets and are crossing intersections.
-With increasing traffic in the city, traffic lights are needed for road safety.
-Each intersection has one traffic light.
-There needs to be a thread-safe communication protocol between vehicles and intersection (traffic lights) to complete the simulation, allowing for car objects to travel to their end address autonomously, while coordinating within themselves.

 Notable code changes made in the project:
-- Everything was implemented, and the basic structure of vehicles heading to destinations, communicating with a traffic light, and passing through one at a time worked.
-The changes were
+- The basic structure of the project was already implemented- vehicles heading to destinations, communicating with an open intersection, and passing through one at a time worked.
+What was implemented was the ability for a traffic light to have a red light, and therefore coordinate the passage of cars from different directions effectively.
+Instead of a first in-first out order to which car passes, red and green lights govern the flow of traffic.
+- This wasn't in the project spec at all, but I wanted to pass in a parameter to the driver that would allow CLI toggling between the two cities Paris and NYC.
+The data and functions are already pre-written within the driver, all that has to be changed are which method is called in the `main` function.

 <img src="data/traffic_simulation.gif"/>